The Largest national park in Iceland

 Located in the northern part of Vatnajökull National Park, Jökulsárgljúfur takes its name from a canyon formed by Iceland's second longest river, Jökulsá á Fjöllum.
 Enormous catastrophic glacial bursts are believed to have carved out the deep ravines and rocky basins, the most famous of which is Ásbyrgi.
 Not far from Ásbyrgi is Dettifoss waterfall, the most powerful waterfall in Europe, with 500 cubic metres per second plummeting over the edge.
 A hiking trail goes along the canyon from Dettifoss to Ásbyrgi.

-Vatnajökull National Park encompasses not only all of Vatnajökull glacier but also extensive surrounding areas from Skaftafell in the southwest and Jökulsárgljúfur in the north.
+Vatnajökull National Park encompasses not only all of Vatnajökull glacier but also extensive surrounding areas.
 The park covers 13% of Iceland and ranks as on of Europe's largest.

 Hólmatungur is an expanse of rich vegetation in the Jökulsárgljúfur area and an area of sharp contrasts: crystal clear streams and bubbling brooks cross the land before emptying into the raging, chocolate-coloured torrent.
 A delicate balance of flora and fauna thrives under the protection of cliffs and scree slopes.
 The footpath between Hljóðaklettar and Hólmatungur, alongside Jökulsá á Fjöllum, is among the most beautiful in Iceland.